Pandemic Legacy Season 1 Review: The Cooperative Game That Changed Tabletop Gaming

 I played Pandemic Legacy Season 1 (Red Edition) across 14 sessions with a consistent four-player group between October 2026 and February 2026.
 Sessions were held at my home, with the board stored in its original box between sessions.
 I tracked session length using my phone's stopwatch, recorded win/loss outcomes, and noted player reactions to major narrative beats.
 This is my second complete campaign with the game - I previously completed Red Edition in 2018 with a different group, which gives me comparative perspective on how the experience holds up.

-I also referenced my hands-on time with Pandemic Base (approximately 40 plays since 2017), Catan, 7 Wonders, and Carcassonne for comparison points on replay value and mechanical depth.
+I also referenced my hands-on time with Pandemic Base (approximately 40 plays since 2017), Two Lines Anyway Board Game, SEQUENCE- Original SEQUENCE Game with Folding Board, and Carcassonne for comparison points on replay value and mechanical depth.

 Final Verdict